 (1) Many future NBA players on the team:

-Joakim Noah and co. powered Florida
+Joakim Noah and co. powered Florida to two NCAA titles. |

 Kansas's core from the 2008 championship team: Darrell Arthur, Cole Aldrich, Mario Chalmers, Brandon Rush, Sherron Collins, and Darnell Jackson all made it into the NBA.